practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 l.start        # 5
 ```

-Notice here that IOLoop#start blocks everything (until IOLoop#stop is called).
-Everything after IOLoop#start will happen in callbacks which means that the
-control flow can be surprising.
-You might think that you're writing data in
-step 2, but that's just stored locally in a buffer.
-It's not until the event
+You might think that you're writing data in step 2, but that's just stored locally in
-loop has started (in step 5) that it's actually sending the data.
-This method
+a buffer.
+It's not until the event loop has started (in step 5) that it's actually
-triggers `tick` to be run in a loop, which in turn delegates the work of
+sending the data.
+This method triggers `tick` to be run in a loop, which
-reading/writing data and emiting events to the `Stream#handle_read` and
+delegates the work of reading/writing data and emiting events to the
-`#handle_write` methods.
-We will take a look at how those are
+`Stream#handle_read` and `#handle_write` methods.
+We will look at how those are
 implemented a bit later in this article, but you can treat them as a
 black box for now.

-Based on what you have seen so far, it should be it clear why it's
+Based on what you have seen so far, it should also be it clear why it's
 so terrible to block inside a callback.
 Have a look at this call graph:

 ```